The further north you are in WA, the better it is for this meteor shower.

-This shower emanates from the constellation Perseus, which is not visible to the south western regions of WA.
-Those in northern WA might be high enough to make the most out of the shower.
+The Perseid meteor shower is active from 17th July to 24th August, peaking on 12th August.
+It is a little difficult to see as the meteors will appear from very low on the northern horizon.
+This shower emanates from the constellation Perseus, which is not visible to the south-west of WA.
+Those in northern WA see the meteor shower a little higher and will be able to make the most out of the event.

 What is a meteor shower?